List of Toy Story characters: Bullseye

-Bullseye is an extremely loyal toy horse and is part of the collection.
-In the fictional Woody's Roundup television series, Bullseye is portrayed as Woody and Jessie's horse.
-In Toy Story 2, he was happy to finally see Woody after a long time in storage.
-Bullseye is shown to loathe fights as he hides in a can when Jessie jumps on Woody.
-He is also upset at Woody's intention to abandon the Roundup Gang to return to Andy.
-When Woody decides to return to Andy, it is Bullseye's loyalty that causes Woody to try to get the other Roundup toys to join him.
-Unlike most of the other toys, Bullseye cannot communicate in anthropomorphic speech but typically remains silent, communicating via body language and occasional sounds resembling a realistic horse (or dog).
-He is also brave, gentle, sweet and rather sensitive.
+Bullseye (vocal effects and provided by Frank Welker in entire Toy Story franchise, and speaking voiced by Alan Cumming in Toy Story 5) is a toy horse.
+In the fictional television series Woody's Roundup, Bullseye is portrayed as Woody and Jessie's horse.

+In Toy Story 2, Bullseye is happy to see Woody after a long time in storage.
+He dislikes conflict, hiding in a can when Jessie jumps on Woody, and shows distress when Woody considers abandoning the Roundup Gang to return to Andy.
+Bullseye's loyalty motivates Woody to convince the other Roundup toys to return with him.
+Unlike most other toys, Bullseye does not speak but communicates through body language and occasional horse-like sounds.
+He is depicted as brave, gentle, and sensitive.

 Bullseye returns in Toy Story 3 as one of the remaining toys in Andy's room and has a small role in Toy Story 4.

+Bullseye appears in Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Buzz Lightyear of Star Command: The Adventure Begins, Toy Story Toons, and Pixar Popcorn.

-Bullseye reappears in the short films Hawaiian Vacation, Small Fry, and Partysaurus Rex.
-At Disney California Adventure, Jessie and her critter friends star in a carousel ride called Jessie's Critter Carousel.
+At Disney California Adventure, Bullseye is featured in a carousel ride called Jessie's Critter Carousel.